WebOrigami/japan-hike-ebook/ReadMe.md

 ## License

-The _Software_ here (the Origami program) is licensed via MIT License; see the LICENSE file.
+The Software here (the Origami program) is licensed via MIT License; see the LICENSE file.

-The book _content_ (the text and images) were created by Jan Miksovsky who holds the copyright.
+The book content (the text and images) were created by Jan Miksovsky who holds the copyright.
 You are free to make copies of the EPUB file for personal use.

+## Download the book

+You can find the book in the [japan-hike.epub](japan-hike.epub) file.
+This can be opened in book readers like Apple Books or Calibre, or you can [send it to a Kindle](https://www.amazon.com/sendtokindle) reader.